audurand/schnaps/SCHNAPS/Readme.txt

   platforms and on Windows without the MinGW (GNU) compiler, default behavior is to SHARED.
 When using the Microsoft VC++ compiler, default is to STATIC.

-  - MORE_LIB_DIR = Additionnals paths to search for libraries.

-  - MORE_INCLUDE_DIR = Additionnals paths to search for headers.